AseelAlasaad/authorization--system/README.md

 3. /auth/roles/permissions/:roleId
 For add role for user
 4. /auth/assign/:userId/:roleId
+Ask user to add token before for authontication
+5. /search
 ```

 ## To generate a service and a module in NestJS using the CLI, use these commands: